 Try a Sidecar a popular drink in the 1930s.
 Mix one part each of Cointreau and lemon juice with two parts Cognac.
 Shake well with lots of cracked ice then pour into a cocktail glass that's been frosted with lemon juice and sugar.

 Murder in the Thirties was previously published in boxed format by BV Leisure and written by D'Avekki Studios, and sold successfully on the high street for many years.
-This is the remastered version and you can also buy it as a download here.
+This version was remastered in 2017.

 Host guide and rules